WHAT ARE GARLIC SCAPES? The flower stem and blossom of the garlic plant.

 WHY ARE THE FLOWERING STEMS OF GARLIC CUT OFF?
 To direct the energy of the plant down into the developing garlic bulb.The garlic scape characteristically have a twisted snake-like stem and also, when cut and in a vase, will follow the sunlight around the room.

 TOP TIP: Don’t throw away those tiny bits of garlic from the middle of the bulb too fiddly to peel – PLANT THEM – and then pick them when they look like spring onions.
-This is called GREEN or WET GARLIC.
+This is called GREEN GARLIC.
 They have a soft, fresh garlic flavour and nicer than garlic chives – in my humble opinion.
 Handy to throw in just about anything.

 WHAT: Garlic, Allium sativum, is in a large and important food family – the ALLIUMS – that also contains every conceivable type of onion:, chives and leeks.
 They are also being bred these days as an ornamental bedding plant for their stunning pom-pom flowers that come in all shades of blue, pink, white and purple.